WordGirl: Premise

 WordGirl tries to balance her superhero activities with her "normal" life.
 She battles against an assortment of villains that include The Butcher, Chuck the Evil Sandwich Making Guy, Dr. Two-Brains, Granny May, Lady Redundant Woman, Mr. Big, Theodore "Tobey" McCalister III, Amazing Rope Guy and The Whammer.
 The villains are all prone to malapropisms.
-At the same time, she must worry about maintaining her double life as Becky, keeping people from discovering the truth and living normal family situations.
+She also must worry about maintaining her double life as Becky.
+Often needing to keep people from discovering the truth about her origins.